-Matters of Emphasis
+Matter of Emphasis

-As discussed in Note V to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the City is unknown.
+As discussed in Note V to the 2021 financial statements, the full extent of the COVID-19 pandemic's direct or indirect impact on the City is unknown.
 Our opinion is not modified with respect to this matter.